dansteingart/without_the_hot_air/pages_md/SEwtHA_21.md

 So, my main tip is cunning thermostat management.
 What’s a reasonable thermostat setting to aim for?
 Nowadays many people seem to think that 17 °C is unbearably cold.
 However, the average winter-time temperature in British houses in 1970 was 13 °C!
 A human’s perception of whether they feel warm depends on what they are doing, and what they’ve been doing for the last hour or so.
 My suggestion is, *don’t think in terms of a thermostat setting*.
 Rather than fixing the thermostat to a single value, try just leaving it at a really low value most of the time (say 13 or 15 °C), and turn it up temporarily whenever you feel cold.
 It’s like the lights in a library.
 If you allow yourself to ask the question “what is the right light level in the bookshelves?” then you’ll no doubt answer “bright enough to read the

-<span class="figurenumber">Figure 21.4</span>.
+<div class='caption'><span class="figurenumber">Figure 21.4</span>.
 My domestic gas consumption, each year from 1993 to 2007.
 Each line shows the cumulative consumption during one year in kWh.
 The number at the end of each year is the average rate of consumption for that year, in kWh per day.
 Meter-readings are indicated by the blue points.
-Evidently, the more frequently I read my meter, the less gas I use!
+Evidently, the more frequently I read my meter, the less gas I use!</div>

 <img src="figure178.png" width="219" height="252" />
-<span class="figurenumber">Figure 21.5</span>.
-Cavity-wall insulation going in.
+<div class='caption'><span class="figurenumber">Figure 21.5</span>.
+Cavity-wall insulation going in.</div>

 <img src="figure179.png" width="109" height="182" />
-<span class="figurenumber">Figure 21.6</span>.
-A new front door.
+<div class='caption'><span class="figurenumber">Figure 21.6</span>.
+A new front door.</div>

 book titles,” and you’ll have bright lights on all the time.
 But that question presumes that we have to fix the light level; and we don’t have to.
 We can fit light switches that the reader can turn on, and that switch themselves off again after an appropriate time.
 Similarly, thermostats don’t need to be left up at 20 °C all the time.